ripytide/ks3-project/lesson3_input/slides/0-slide.md

 In Pygame, events can occur throughout the game.
 These include key presses and mouse movement.
-We can use if statements to check the type of event that has occurred.
+We can use IF statements to check the type of event that has occurred.

 Search for the following code to see this in action: